aproposorg/KV260-PYNQ-tutorial/README.md

 #pragma HLS INTERFACE m_axi port=OUT_Corr depth=2 offset=slave
 ```

-Note we also need to enable control signal for the HLS function.
-It allow us to control the start and end of HLS kernel from python with a simple register overwirte.
+Note we also need to enable the control signal for the HLS function.
+It allows us to control the start and end of the HLS kernel from python with a simple register overwrite.
 This is done by adding the following pragma.

 ```c
  #pragma HLS INTERFACE s_axilite port=return
 ```

-Since the interface allow us to pass the array, we can use memory copy function to link the input with the internal variable.
+Since the interface allows us to pass the array, we can use the memory copy function to link the input with the internal variable.

 ```c
   memcpy(iSignal,(  double*)IN_0, 5*sizeof(double));